-The signs and symptoms of your changing hormones can begin in your mid 30’s, long before you might expect them.
-It's important to prepare for the journey.
+Signs of your changing hormones can begin in your mid 30’s, long before you might expect them.
+It's important to be prepared for this long journey.

 Menopause is a natural life transition experienced by every woman in the world in her own unique way.
-Unfortunately, we've been conditioned to believe that it's something to be approached with dread and fear.
-Moreover, most women don’t really understand perimenopause (the years leading to actual menopause) and are completely unprepared for it.
+Unfortunately, we've been conditioned to believe that this profound time of life is something to be approached with dread and fear.
+Moreover, most women don’t understand perimenopause and are completely unprepared for it.

 Perimenopause can begin in your 30’s and span 5 - 10 years of your life.